afollestad/vvalidator/README.md

         isNotEmpty()
       }

-      submitWith(R.id.submit) {
+      submitWith(R.id.submit) { result ->
+        // this block is only called if form is valid.
-        // Do something with a valid form state
+        // do something with a valid form state.
       }
     }
   }